Get involved in the DYC and make a difference

 Young people elected to DYC must be aged between 12 and 18 on 1st September 2015, and live in or attend a youth group or school in Dartford.

 Youth groups can each elect three members.
-Schools can elect up to five members – two from years 8 & 9 and three from years 10-13.
+Schools can elect up to five members – two from years 8 and 9 and three from years 10-13.

 The DYC is a non-political group and focuses on issues affecting young people around the Borough – such as school transport and mental health.
 They hold monthly meetings which all members are expected to attend, plus days out, residential events and social activities.